hacksu/How-To-Python/README.md

             print(mouse)
 ```

-We're starting to get to a dangerous level of indentation, so let's break this down.
+We are approaching dangerous levels of indentation here, so let's break this down.
 All of the code that is part of the function and thus will run when it is called needs to be indented to indicate that it's part of the function.
 Then, we start a for loop; remember, this will set the new variable `mouse` equal to each successive item in our list `mice`.
 The code that is repeatedly run by the for loop has to be indented too, to indicate that it's inside the loop.
 Then we have an if statement, which specifies that the indented code below it will only run if a certain condition is true.
 In this case, the condition compares the parameter `search_term` to the loop variable `mouse` using the double equals sign operator, which looks for equality between the thing on the left and the thing on the right of it.
 (The single equals sign needs to be used only for assignment, not for comparison.)
 And the indented code under the if statement, which will be run if the condition is true, simply prints the loop variable `mouse` out.

 Whew.
 We can now call this function with some inputs: